 If you have coinsurance, then you and the insurer will split the remaining costs by a percentage.
 A common coinsurance split is 20%/80%, meaning you pay 20%, and the insurer pays 80%.

-As mentioned, typically the cost of certain preventive services and benefits (like an annual physical exam) do not count towards the deductible and are covered in full by health insurance.
+As mentioned, usually the cost of certain preventive services and benefits (like an annual physical exam) do not count towards the deductible either, because they are covered in full by health insurance.
+(They’re considered an essential health benefit, so you can get them for free before you even meet the deductible.)

-Prescription drugs are usually covered, even if you haven’t met the deductible.
+Prescription drugs are also typically covered even if you haven’t met the deductible.
 However, certain plans may require a separate deductible for prescription drugs, before insurance helps to shoulder the costs.

-An HDHP is a health plan with a deductible of $1,350 or more for individuals or over $2,700 for families.
-Employer-sponsored health insurance might not offer an HDHP, but it can be purchased on the Obamacare health insurance marketplace.
+An HDHP is a health plan with a deductible of $1,500 or more for individuals or over $3,000 for families.
 The trade-off for having high deductibles is lower monthly premiums, which means cheaper health insurance.
 Also, HDHPs let you qualify for a health savings account (HSA).
 However, because of the high deductible, this type of plan could end up more costly in the long run.

 Read more about if a high-deductible health plan is right for you.